kostorub/db-perfomance-test/readme.md

 ## Alternative view

-We can store the latest actual data in a separate tables to improve the perfomance of top 100 accounts calculation.

 ![Alt text](https://github.com/kostorub/db-perfomance-test/blob/main/img/Screenshot%202023-03-10%20204201.png "Alternative structure")

+Suggestions
+- To store the latest actual data in separate tables to improve the performance of top 100 accounts calculation
+- To store an amount_usd in the AccountBalance current table and update it periodically
+- Not to store all of the 1kk+ accounts in one table, probably separate them onto different DB